 Memoir falls somewhere in the middle, between 60,000 and 80,000 words.

-Readers typically do not buy books in excess of these numbers, and publishing costs increase with word count.
+Readers typically do not buy--or finish reading--books in excess of these numbers, and publishing costs increase with word count.

 Authority is a nice way of saying credibility.
 When it comes to nonfiction, credibility is everything.